 Another spin of the story that at least I have not learned about, so many insights from me.
 What do you think?

-Yeah, I agree.
-Especially, let’s say that situation with the relationship, I think you was also very transparent on that.
+Johan: Yeah, I agree.
+Especially, let’s say that situation with the relationship, I think you were also very transparent about that.
 And we see it a lot, right?
 That husband and wife start a company, right?
-And that’s for us as investors, it’s a big risk.
+And that’s for us as investors a big risk.
 So I think it’s interesting to hear.
 And also, I think the space that they were attacking at that MI because it was an app development company, it’s also not a very big company.
 They were when they were sold only 25 per year.
 And at that time, you’re not really big.
 And then at that time, it’s also key.

 Anke Huiskes (01:50.798)